Blood flow is an essential bodily function, supplying the body’s vital organs with enough oxygen and nutrients to operate.

 This may seem surprising, but yoga is one of the best exercises you can do for improving circulation.
 The bending and stretching required for the holds and poses help to decompress and compress veins, which stimulate the vascular system.

-2. Boost your berry consumption with blackcurrants
+2. Boost your berry consumption

 3. Go for a jog, bike ride or brisk walk